anttijuu/O3-chat-client/README.md

 * if version is 2, then chat messages and registration info are sent and expected to be from server text strings, and
-* if version info is 3, then client sends messages and registration info as JSON, and expects the server to reply using JSON too.
+* if version info is 3, then client sends messages and registration info as JSON, and expects the server to reply using JSON.
+* If the version is 5, `If-Modified-Since` and `Last-Modified` Headers are used by the client to get only the recent chat messages from the server.

 Also, server expects to receive text strings (not JSON) in error situations (code is something else than 2xx) and tries to display those to the user.
 If your server does not do this, an exception happens but client should not crash.

 Exercise 4 only implements server internal database, so that has no effect on client/server comms.
-Exercise 5 (latter part) implements HTTP headers, which client also uses if the first startup parameter is 5.
-Take these into use in client by providing 5 as the first startup parameter.

 ## Running the client from VS Code